 Although technically not a web search engine, Internet Archive does let users search for iterations of a website in the past.
 You can check how a website looked in the past, of your choice of the selected date.

 You get unprecedented access to all of these resources for free on Internet Archive.
-Some of the classic movies and novels are up for grabs via Internet Archive.
-This non-profit digital library is a member of International Preservation Consortium, and this network crawls the web and archives valuable pieces of information.
+Some of the classic movies and novels are up for grabs via the Internet Archive.
+This non-profit digital library is a member of the International Preservation Consortium, and this network crawls the web and archives valuable pieces of information.

 1. YouTube for Video Search

 While a lot was talked about web search engines, where you enter a text manually, Google’s YouTube is by far the most popular website for searching videos on the web.
-The second largest search engine on the web, only second to Google, YouTube has the biggest collection of videos.
+The second-largest search engine on the web, only second to Google, YouTube has the biggest collection of videos.
 You may also look into other Video search alternatives like Yahoo View, Facebook Watch, Vimeo, and more for your Video searches.